joshpetit/reference_parser/README.md

 ref.isValid // false
 ref.startVerseNumber // 4
 ref.endVerseNumber // 10
-ref.osis // null (and so will be all other secondary book fields)
+ref.osisBook // null (and so will short and abbr)
 ```

 The same logic applies to chapters and verse numbers.